Faculty Member

 Recent Publications (PubMed)

-Design of a study to implement population-based risk assessment for hereditary cancer genetic testing in primary care.
+Cost-effectiveness of primary care-based risk assessment and hereditary cancer genetic testing

 More Publications